Dhruv35005/UBER_SALES_ANALYSIS/README.md

-# UBER_SALES_ANALYSIS
+UBER_SALES_ANALYSIS 🚖📊

-**Project Description**
+Project Description
 This project provides an in-depth analysis of Uber ride data, focusing on various aspects such as sales performance, revenue distribution, and customer preferences.
 The analysis includes key metrics such as fare trends, ride frequency, popular payment methods, and more, with visualizations to help uncover meaningful patterns in Uber's sales data.

-**Table of Contents**
+Table of Contents 📑
-1. Project Overview
+Project Overview
-2. Technologies used
+Technologies Used
-3. Data Description
+Data Description
-4. Features
+Features
+Data Analysis
-5. Visualizations
+Power BI Visualizations

-**Project Overview**
+Project Learnings
+Project Overview 📝
 This analysis project explores various aspects of Uber ride data, including:

-**Revenue Distribution:** Understanding the sales trend across different days of the week.
-**Payment Methods: Analysis** of payment preferences across different cab types.
-**Ride Frequency:** Analyzing ride frequency based on different hours of the day and days of the week.
-**Customer Preferences:** Understanding customer behavior based on ride type and payment method combinations.

-**Technologies Used**

-**Power BI:** For data visualization and creating interactive reports.
-**SQL:** For data extraction and analysis.

-**Data Description**
-1. pickup_location : The pickup location for the ride.
-2. dropoff_location : The dropoff location for the ride.
-3. cab_type : The type of cab used.
-4. distance : The distance traveled during the ride (in km).
-5. fare_INT : The fare charged for the ride.
-6. payment_method : The method of payment used for the ride.
-7. date : The date when the ride took place.
-8. time : The time when the ride took place.

-**Features**
-1.Day-wise Revenue Distribution: A stacked bar chart that shows revenue distribution across the days of the week.
-2.Cab Type vs Payment Method Analysis: A piechart, clustered column chart and slicer which shows the cab type and payment method and monthly revenue.
-3.Ride Frequency by Hour: A line chart showing how rides vary by hour of the day.
-4.Popular Payment Methods: A donut chart that highlights the share of different payment methods used.
-5.Revenue Distribution : A stacked bar chart that highlights the revenue distribution across days of the week.
-6.Location Analysis : A map visual that shows the Popular Pickup and Dropoff location in banglore with cab type.

-**Uber Sales Analysis Project - What I Learned and Created** For my Uber Sales Analysis project, I’ve not only created visualizations but also performed in-depth analysis to uncover key insights.
-Here’s what I’ve done:
-1. Data Analysis:

-  Revenue Distribution: I analyzed how Uber’s revenue is distributed across the days of the week.
-By examining the revenue trends, I was able to identify peak and off-peak days, revealing                               potential opportunities for targeted promotions or operational adjustments.
-  Cab Type and Payment Method: I analyzed the combinations of cab types (e.g., UberX, UberXL) and payment methods (e.g., Credit Card, Cash).
-This allowed me to understand customer preferences                          and identify which cab types and payment methods are most popular among riders.
-  Ride Frequency: By analyzing the frequency of rides by hour of the day, I identified peak ride times and low-demand periods.
-This is valuable for planning Uber’s availability during specific                         hours.
-  Distance vs. Fare: I examined the relationship between distance traveled and fare charged to check for any discrepancies or patterns that might indicate pricing inconsistencies or customer                           behavior.
-  Flow from Pickup to Dropoff: Using a Sankey diagram, I visualized the flow from pickup to dropoff locations, highlighting the most common routes and potential areas for service expansion or                          optimization.

-2. Power BI Visualizations:

-   I created various visualizations to present the findings:

-      Stacked Bar Chart for revenue distribution across days of the week.
-      Line Chart for ride frequency by hour of the day.
-      Donut Chart for the percentage share of each payment method.
-      Pie/Bar Chart to display the distribution of cab types used.
-      Map to display the popular pickup and dropoff location.
+Revenue Distribution: Understanding the sales trend across different days of the week.
+Payment Methods: Analysis of payment preferences across different cab types.
+Ride Frequency: Analyzing ride frequency based on different hours of the day and days of the week.
+Customer Preferences: Understanding customer behavior based on ride type and payment method combinations.
+Technologies Used 💻
+Power BI: For data visualization and creating interactive reports 📊.
+SQL: For data extraction and analysis 🗃️.
+Data Description 📋
+The dataset contains information about each Uber ride, including:

+pickup_location: The pickup location for the ride.
+dropoff_location: The dropoff location for the ride.
+cab_type: The type of cab used (e.g., UberX, UberXL) 🚖.
+distance: The distance traveled during the ride (in km) 🌍.
+fare_INT: The fare charged for the ride 💰.
+payment_method: The method of payment used for the ride (e.g., Credit Card, Cash) 💳.
+date: The date when the ride took place 📅.
+time: The time when the ride took place 🕒.
+Features 🔍
+Day-wise Revenue Distribution: A stacked bar chart that shows revenue distribution across the days of the week 📊.
+Cab Type vs Payment Method Analysis: Pie chart, clustered column chart, and slicer showing the cab type and payment method combinations, along with monthly revenue 📈.
+Ride Frequency by Hour: A line chart showing how rides vary by hour of the day ⏰.
+Popular Payment Methods: A donut chart that highlights the share of different payment methods used 💳.
+Revenue Distribution: A stacked bar chart showing the revenue distribution across days of the week 📅.
+Location Analysis: A map visual that shows the popular pickup and dropoff locations in Bangalore, categorized by cab type 📍.
+Data Analysis 🔎
+Revenue Distribution: Analyzed how Uber’s revenue is distributed across the days of the week.
+By examining the revenue trends, I identified peak and off-peak days, revealing opportunities for targeted promotions or operational adjustments 💵.
+Cab Type and Payment Method: Investigated the combinations of cab types (e.g., UberX, UberXL) and payment methods (e.g., Credit Card, Cash) to understand customer preferences and identify the most popular combinations 🏷️.
+Ride Frequency: Analyzed ride frequency by hour of the day to identify peak ride times and low-demand periods, valuable for planning Uber’s availability during specific hours ⏳.
+Distance vs. Fare: Examined the relationship between distance traveled and fare charged to identify discrepancies or patterns that might indicate pricing inconsistencies or customer behavior 🛣️💰.
+Flow from Pickup to Dropoff: Used a Sankey diagram to visualize the flow from pickup to dropoff locations, highlighting the most common routes and potential areas for service expansion or optimization 🚕🌍.
+Power BI Visualizations 📊
+I created the following visualizations to present the findings:

+Stacked Bar Chart: Shows revenue distribution across days of the week 📅.
+Line Chart: Displays ride frequency by hour of the day ⏰.
+Donut Chart: Highlights the share of different payment methods used 💳.
+Pie/Bar Chart: Displays the distribution of cab types used 🚖.
+Map: Shows popular pickup and dropoff locations in Bangalore with cab type distribution 📍.
+Project Learnings 🏆
+In this project, I’ve gained practical knowledge in several key areas:

+Data Analysis: Conducting detailed analysis on revenue trends, customer preferences, and operational patterns 📊.
+Power BI Visualization: Creating and customizing a wide range of visualizations to effectively communicate insights from the data 🎨.
+GitHub Management: Uploading and organizing the project files in a structured manner for easy sharing and collaboration 💻.
+This Uber Sales Analysis project helped me better understand the dynamics of Uber’s sales data and how to use data visualization tools to uncover actionable insights 💡.